Woman composting in home kitchen.

 14. Invest In Solar Panels

 The need for renewable sources of energy is global.
-Not only do nonrenewable sources run out eventually, but the continued use of nonrenewable fuels heats the planet more and more.
-One popular renewable source of energy is the solar panel.
-Home solar panels use the sun to power your electricity and can greatly reduce your electric bill.
-And with the Residential Renewable Energy Tax Credit, you can save even more money by writing off a portion of your solar panel costs.
-The initial cost to install solar panels is an investment, which is typically paid off in 7–8 years in electricity savings alone.
-Of course, there are leasing or financing options available for some panels or other options like a cash-out refinance or home improvement loan to help you realize your energy-efficiency goals.
+Not only do nonrenewable sources eventually run out, but the continued use of nonrenewable fuels heats up the planet more and more.
+One popular renewable source of energy is the sun.
+Solar panels use the sun to produce the electricity that powers your home and can lower your electric bill.
+And with the Residential Energy Credit, you can save even more money by writing off part of your solar panel costs.

 15. Repair Leaky Faucets